5 Ways a Poor Driving Record can Affect Your Life

 If you maintain your driving privilege but are considered a high-risk driver, and you drive a company car, the insurance rate just might be too high for your company to cover it.
 Your company may look into replacing you with someone who has a clean driving record.

-Protect Your License with a Baltimore Traffic Lawyer
+Protect Your License with a Traffic Lawyer in Baltimore, MD.

 When you are dealing with serious traffic violations in Baltimore that can affect other areas of your life, you need to work with an experienced attorney who has had a successful track record.
 Hillel Traub of The Law Office of Hillel Traub has over 20 years of experience defending Baltimore residents against traffic violations.
 He has sharpened his expertise through his position as the former Assistant Attorney General for the MVA.